kframework/llvm-semantics/progress1/report.md

 optimization.
 We have defined a sort `State` in CTL which can be extended with subsort inclusion to include predicates over the target language's syntax.

-As an example, CFG analysis often assumes the use of `enter`, `exit`, and `skip` nodes with expected properties to work.
-Thus, we declare these three nodes as sort `NodeLabel`.
-Ofter it's also assumed that we have predicates `defines` and `uses` for variables and expressions, so we declare these as sort `State`.
+As an example, CFG analysis often assumes the use of `enter` and `exit` labeled nodes, and `skip` basic blocks with some specific properties.
+Thus, we declare new constants `enter` and `exit` as `NodeLabel`s and add a `BasicBlock` sort which one pre-defined constant `skip`.
+Taking it one step further, many analysis use def-use predicates, so we have a skeleton of a `CTL-CFG-DEFUSE` module which defines the predicates `defines VARIABLE` and `uses VARIABLE` which can be used for these types of analysis.

 LLVM Integration